 Conclusion: Choosing the Best Option for You

-The options listed above are all helpful in their own ways.
+The options listed above are all helpful in their ways.
 The best place to start would be to consult a doctor who can assess your veins through a physical exam and give guidance on how to best proceed.
 It is never a good idea to ignore the development of spider and varicose veins.
 While they may begin, or even remain, a cosmetic concern, they could also indicate more serious blood circulation complications.
-Consulting your doctor is necessary in determining whether or not they are the result of underlying medical conditions.
-Once you have made this determination, you can proceed with appropriate methods of treatment.
+Consulting your doctor is necessary for determining whether or not they are the result of underlying medical conditions.
+Once you have made this determination, you can proceed with the appropriate methods of treatment.

 List of Sources